josdoaitran/josdoaitran.github.io/_posts/microservice_testing/2024-01-15-event-driven-testing-101.md

    - Dynamic service composition
    - Business process evolution

 # Challenges in Testing for Event-Driven System
-In this part, Let's explore the all challenges in development and specially testing for covering a Event-Driven systems.
+In this part, Let's explore the all challenges in development and especially testing for covering a Event-Driven systems.
 It comes from the assence of a Event-Driven System.
 They are complex.

 Testing Event-Driven Systems presents unique challenges due to their asynchronous nature and distributed architecture.
 Let's explore these challenges with practical examples: